orbitalquark/textadept/doc/manual/4_WorkingWithFiles.md

 `File -> Open` dialog is snapopen.
 It behaves like the buffer browser, but displays a list of files to open, including files in subdirectories.
 You can snapopen the current file's directory from the `Tools -> Snapopen -> Current Directory` menu.
-Snapopen is pretty limited from the menu, but more versitile in scripts.
+Snapopen is pretty limited from the menu, but more versatile in scripts.
 See its [LuaDoc](../modules/_m.textadept.snapopen.html).

 ![Snapopen](images/snapopen.png)